 In 1964 the Mundare Recreation Centre was built housing a 3-sheet curling rink and a hall, both in use today.
 An Arena built by the Agricultural Society in 1975 is an important part of the community.
 In the early 1990's the town took control of Ukraina Park from the Basilian Fathers.
 It operates as a campsite and park.
 Other parks in town include Victory Park and the Quentin Warawa Memorial Park.

-The School has seen may changes from the old brick school on the current Arena site, to the present one opened in 1966 next to where the new school is now.
+The School has seen may changes from the old brick school on the current Arena site, to the two story red brick one opened in 1966 next to where the new school is now.
 It once operated as a grade 1-12 school but since 1997, offers Pre Kindergarten to grade 8.
 The new school with state of the art education material was opened in 2016, which now has a dedicated music room, art room, foods room as well as many energy efficient upgrades.

 Since the early 20th century, Mundare has experienced many changes, both positive and negative, as a result of variances in the farming economy.
 Today Mundare remains an important regional centre with a proud and fascinating past.